 15Saint Bernards

 The reasons behind the rising incidence of cancer in Saint Bernards remain unclear, though some theories suggest that environmental factors may play a role.
+Exposure to certain lawn chemicals, pesticides, and household toxins have been linked to increased cancer risk in dogs overall.
+Obesity, which is common in the large breed Saint Bernard, is another potential contributing factor.
 Whatever the underlying causes may be, it is clear that more research needs to be done into this issue so as to better understand why these dogs are at such high risk for developing tumors and other forms of cancer.